Mahasweta-usc/NLP4GOV/README.md

 >>>>>>> 7a00d6b (Update README.md)
 # *Citations*

 This library is the fruit of contributions (data and code) from multiple collaborators.
+We acknowledge the support of Co-NSF #1917908 ("RCN: Coordinating and Advancing Analytical Approaches for Policy Design"), NSF GCR #2020751 ("GCR: Jumpstarting Successful OSS Projects With Evidence Based Rules and Structures") as well as the Institutional Grammar Research Initiative ([https://institutionalgrammar.org/]) and the Computational Institutional Science Lab [(cisl.info)].

 If you use this library, please cite: